athulyarajesh194-create/cyclistic_BI_proj/README.md

 ## Target Table SQL Code - Seasonal Trends.md

+This SQL Query follows ETL (Extract, Transfor, Load) concept.
+I am taking the raw data from multiple datasets and combining them to single clean target table for visualisation and analysis through Tableau to meet stakeholder requirements.
+This is what the code/query is doing in detail:

+**1. The Core "Join" Logic (Connecting the Dots)**
+The code combines four different types of data using Inner Joins:

+Trip Data: The foundation is the NYC Citi Bike trips.

+Geospatial Data: It uses a complex function called ST_WITHIN.
+It takes the Latitude and Longitude of the bike stations and checks which Zip Code Boundary they fall inside.

+Weather Data: It joins with NOAA weather records by matching the date of the trip to the daily weather report from the Central Park station.

+Neighborhood Mapping: It joins a custom table (cyclistic.zip_codes) to translate raw Zip Code numbers into readable names like "Borough" and "Neighborhood".

+**2. Key Data Transformations**

+The SELECT statement performs several calculations to prepare the data for your dashboard:

+The "Time Shift": DATE_ADD(..., INTERVAL 5 YEAR) transforms 2015 data into 2020.
+This allows your "Business Plan for next year" to feel more current and relevant to stakeholders.

+Unit Conversion: TRI.tripduration / 60 converts raw seconds into minutes.

+Rounding: ROUND(..., -1) rounds the trip minutes to the nearest 10.
+This helps "clean" the data by grouping trip lengths into buckets (10 min, 20 min, etc.).

+**3. Filtering for Strategy**

+The WHERE clause ensures the dataset is manageable and focused on the specific requirements:

+Weather Accuracy: It only uses weather data from the Central Park station (94728) to ensure consistency across all NYC trips.

+Summer Focus: It filters specifically for July, August, and September 2015.
+This directly fulfills the stakeholder requirement to "focus on trends from the summer".
 ## Target Table SQL Code - Entire Year.md

 ## Dashboard in Tableau.md